hda-technical/dancebooks/transcriptions/[1706, uk] Raoul-Auger Feuillet - Orchesography or The Art of Dancing.md

 A Step, which is to cross before the foregoing Step, must begin from below the Line, and rise obliquely above it, which you may observe by the Step Number 1.

-### To return upon a Tract you have just before mov'd on.
+### To return upon a Tract you have just before mov'd on

 For Example, if you have mov'd from the lower end of the Room, to the upper end, and have a mind to return upon the same Tract, as the Tract mark'd A, you must remove, and place the Line or Tract, on which you would return, on one side or the other, as you shall find most convenient, as is mark'd by the Letter B, and which in effect is the same with the foregoing; which two Tracts must be join'd together by a pointed Line mark'd C, which only serves to conduct the Sight from one Line to the other.

 The same thing must be observ'd in moving several times round on the same Circle, as upon the Circle mark'd D; about which may be describ'd as many Circles as shall be necessary.
 As for Example, the Circles E and F, which must be supposed to be on the same Circle with the Circle D.

-### To know to and from what Positions, Steps move.
+### To know to and from what Positions, Steps move

 I might have mark'd the Positions, in which each Step ought to terminate; but since this must have created a great deal of Trouble, I shall only confine my self to mark them on join'd and inclos'd Steps, and for the rest, whether forwards, backwards, sideways, or cross'd, the Positions may be easily known, without marking them, in observing that which follows.